ilmente/tadaaa/README.md

 The returned function is called `SuperEventHandler` and *it has the same signature as the input handler*.
 It exposes 2 additional methods:
 - **invoke**: calls the input handler immediately, ignoring any delay; *it also has the same signature as the input handler*.
 Additionally, it caches the returned value of the super handler, feeding it to every subsequent skipped event
-- **cancel**: cancels the current delay and - if trailing, it does not invoke of the last due handler
+- **cancel**: cancels the current delay and - if trailing - it does not invoke of the last due handler

 ```ts
 type SuperEventHandler<